ETH-DISCO/cluster-tutorial/README.md

 Keep in mind:

-- to use >8 GPUs you need your supervisor's permission and reserve the nodes in advance in the shared calendar
+- to use >8 GPUs you need your supervisor's permission and must reserve the nodes in advance in the shared calendar
 - only submit jobs to `arton[01-08]`
 	- see all available nodes using `sinfo`
 	- the A100s with 80GB on `tikgpu10` need special privileges